Quickstart: Tenancy and APIs

 This is important because an

-APIExport makes a virtual workspace available to interact with all instances of a
+APIExport makes service endpoints available to interact with all instances of a particular

 APIResourceShema, and we want to make sure that users are clear on which service provider

-APIExport have access to their resources via virtual workspaces.
+APIExport have access to their resources via the service endpoints.

 Q: Why do you have to use

-A: Think of this virtual workspace as representing a wildcard listing across all workspaces.
-It doesn’t make sense to look at a specific namespace across all workspaces, so you have to list across all namespaces too.
+A: Think of this endpoint as representing a wildcard listing across all workspaces.
+It doesn't make sense to look at a specific namespace across all workspaces, so you have to list across all namespaces too.

 Q: If I attempt to use an